Luos-io/Documentation/tutorials/your-first-detection/embedded-app.md

 1. Introduction
 2. Add the package button
-3. Find the button Services ID
+3. Find the button service's ID
-4. Ask the button value
+4. Ask for the button value
-5. Switch the Led depending on the button value!
+5. Turn on the LED depending on the button's value
-6. Try the button value changing
+6. Try to change button's value
-7. Exercice
+7. Exercise

 ## 1. Introduction

-The purpose of this training is to create a full embedded application that detect all the services in the system and create a switcher the turn on or off a LED depending on a button.
+The purpose of this training is to create a full embedded application that detects all the services in the system and create a switcher that turns on or off a LED, depending on a button.

 Let’s code that and see how cool it is to do it with Luos!

 ## 2. Add the package button

-For now in the project there is 2 packages!
-For the next step, we will add the button package into your main.c or Arduino.ino file.
+For now, there are tow packages in the project.
+In the next step, we will add the button package into _main.c_ or _Arduino.ino_.

 <Tabs>
 <TabItem value="Arduino" label="Arduino">